6 Best Renters Insurance Companies in Hawaii of 2025

 A renters policy most likely will not pay in full if you have expensive personal belongings with restricted coverage.

-Most insurers have internal policy limits of liability for specific personal property like jewelry or firearms.
+Most insurers have internal liability policy limits for specific personal property like jewelry or firearms.

-These internal limits restrict the amount of coverage available and the type of loss you can claim on the property.
+These internal limits restrict the coverage available and the type of loss you can claim on the property.

 The typical standard renters insurance limit for pricey belongings, such as jewelry, artwork, musical instruments, and more, is usually set per piece and in total.
 Depending on the type of property, a limit of $2,500 may be added for theft.
 Each insurance company may have different internal limits.